NOVEL-IN-PROGRESS

 Severine held the soap to her nose.
 French lavender.

 "I show you," Jane replied.
-"On the way to the fish shack.
+"On the way to the docks.
 Got me some ladies over that way who pay dear for what they brung by Miss Marie's.
 And she don't never know what's missing, and she don't care none when she do.
 I been givin' ever' penny what come from selling my goods to Albin.
 He say he gonna keep it safe for after we get married so we can get a place of our own.
-Yep, me and Albin gonna be together forever."
+Yep, me and Albin gonna be together forever.
+Ain't nothin' ever gonna come between us."

 With those words, Jane smiled.
-For the first time, Severine could see the tenderness her eyes expressed that enveloped her hopes for the future away from Miss Marie's.
+For the first time, Severine could see the tenderness her eyes expressed that enveloped her hopes for a future with Albin.
+One as far away from Miss Marie's as her dreams could manipulate.

 "The old lady don't know what's missing?"
 Severine asked incredulously.

 In the days ahead, Severine saw little of Jane.
 It seemed as though Jane headed out whenever she had her burlap bag weighed down with contributions from Miss Marie's cupboard.
-And then came a day when it seemed as if Jane no longer invited Severine to come with her.
+And then came a day when it seemed as though Jane no longer invited Severine to come with her.
 Maybe that meant no more fish at the docks.
-Severine didn't think nothing of it.
-After all, Jane had shared how good Albin was, how hardworking, and her schemes for their lives together once they were married.
-She guessed Jane needed to weave her dreams with her man alone.
-Still, she wondered if Albin really dreamed the same as Jane, as at times Severine sensed there was something broken between them despite the grins and winks.
-Like when the truth is broken between two, and he can't seem to look you in the eyes because of it.
+Severine didn't think much of it.
+After all, Jane had shared how good Albin was, how hardworking, and her schemes for their lives once they were married.
+She figured maybe Jane needed to weave her dreams with her man alone.
+Still, she wondered if Albin really held to the same dreams, as at times Severine sensed there was something broken between them despite their grins and winks.
+Like in times when the truth is broken between two people, and he can't seem to look you in the eye because of it.
 Severine could feel it as the man couldn't seem to look Jane in her worshipful eyes.
-But then he still looked into Severine's and held that glance.
-There were moments when she wondered if he was gathering up her dashed thoughts.
-No, she thought, only the priest could do that.
+But then he still looked into Severine's and seemed to hold that glance.
+There were moments when she wondered if Albin could even gather up her dashed thoughts.
+No, she thought, only the priest can do that.

 "I got me a ticket for the coach to Natchez!
-The early one what gonna take the mail.
+The early one what takes the mail.
 Gonna leave in an hour," Jane said.
 "Albin went and bought it yesterday.
-He say for me to go on ahead. "
+He say for me to go on ahead."

 "What?
 Alone?"